 Configure AWS to ensure Datadog has permissions to access the CUR and the s3 bucket it is stored in by creating a policy using the following JSON:

-Tip: Keep the name you created for this policy handy for next steps.
+Tip: Make note of the name you created for this policy for next steps.

 Attach the policy to the Datadog integration role

 Attach the new S3 policy to the Datadog integration role.

 - Navigate to Roles in the AWS IAM console.